kueschallCarl/WS23-DL-Object-Detection-in-LiDAR/README.md

 SAVE_CHECKPOINTS = True
 ...
 ```
 These are the most important settings and parameters to keep in mind.
-I reccomend reading through the in-line documentation in 'config.py' should other settings require modification.
+I recommend reading through the in-line documentation in 'config.py' should other settings require modification.

-Now the script 'start_run_training.py' can be run to start the training process.
+Now the script **'start_run_training.py'** can be run to start the training process.
 Depending on the configuration, the script will save checkpoints, periodically print evaluation metrics and once finished store model results in the appropriate folder.

 ## Evaluation
-The script 'evaluation.py' allows the evaluation of the performance of a trained model.
-To configure this process, the relevant constants in 'config.py' can be modified.
+The script **'evaluation.py'** allows the evaluation of the performance of a trained model.
+To configure this process, the relevant constants in **'config.py'** can be modified.
 This can be crucial, as the confidence- as well as the iou-threshold determine the output of post-processing and thus the evaluation metrics.
 If necessary the user can temporarily modify the test split to evaluate the model on a specific set of samples.

-In 'config.py', enable EVALUATION_PLOT_RESULTS to have the script visualize results as well.
+In **'config.py'**, enable EVALUATION_PLOT_RESULTS to have the script visualize results as well.

 ## Inference
-Once a model has been trained and the performance is deemed sufficient, the script 'start_run_inference.py' can be run to perform inference, or in other words, use the model in a real-world application.
+Once a model has been trained and the performance is deemed sufficient, the script **'start_run_inference.py'** can be run to perform inference, or in other words, use the model in a real-world application.
 It will wait for new '.pcd' files inside the INFERENCE_PCD_FOLDER and upon their arrival, will immediately start processing them.
 Should the option INFERENCE_SHOW_LIVE_RESULTS be enabled, then the results will also be dynamically plotted in a separate window.
 The bounding box predictions will be stored in the corresponding folder defined by INFERENCE_RESULTS_FOLDER.

 # Results
 | Model                   | mAP @ 20 IoU          |